william-masdon-oracle/ai-gpu-solutions/oke_ora23ai_vllm/rag/rag.md

 This lab assumes you have:

 * An Oracle Cloud account
-* Administrator permissions or permissions to use the OCI tenancy
+* Administrator privileges or access rights to the OCI tenancy
-* Ability to spin-up A10 instances in OCI
+* Ability to provision A10 instances in OCI
-* Ability to spin-up an Oracle 23ai Autonomous Database
+* Ability to provision an Oracle 23ai Autonomous Database
 * Ability to create resources with Public IP addresses (Load Balancer, Instances, OKE API Endpoint)
-* Access to HuggingFace, accept selected HuggingFace model license agreement.
+* Access to Hugging Face and acceptance of selected model license agreements
+* Database admin password stored in a vault secret.
 * Create an account on Cohere's website: [https://dashboard.cohere.com/welcome/login?redirect_uri=%2Fapi-keys](https://dashboard.cohere.com/welcome/login?redirect_uri=%2Fapi-keys) and generate a Trial key.

 ## Task 1: Setup the LLM and Embedding models